 This book will be of great interest to students and scholars of water resource management, corporatization, privatisation and commodification of natural resources, urban studies, citizenship and human rights, environmental sociology and Latin American studies.

 Table of Contents

-Marcela López is an Associated Fellow in the Center for Metropolitan Studies at University of Pittsburgh, USA, and a Senior Lecturer in the Urban Management Program at the Technical University Berlin, Germany.
+Marcela López is an associated fellow at the Center for Metropolitan Studies and senior lecturer in the Urban Management Program at the Technical University Berlin, Germany.

 "This path-breaking book provides an in-depth look at the way that a publicly-owned and operated utility has increasingly come to behave like private utility.
 It also outlines a alternative ways to think about public services, highlighting how struggles by low-income residents for decommodification can shape public utilities in progressive and democratic ways.
 This highly readable book is a must read for anyone concerned about the future of public services in the global South with lessons for the global North as well."

 Susan Spronk, Associate Professor, School of International Development and Global Studies, University of Ottawa.
 Canada.

 "Lopez offers a penetrating assessment of one of the most confounding debates in public services today: corporatized utilities.
 Public Enterprises of Medellín (EPM) is widely considered to be the most successful publicly-owned utility in Latin America, but paradoxes abound.
 From widespread service cutoffs to the manic development of environmentally destructive infrastructure, EPM operates as a Janus-faced symbol of ‘public’, illustrating how marketized forms of corporatization can strip public utilities of their potential for equitable and sustainable forms of public services.
 But Lopez avoids simplistic conceptualizations, seeking to disrupt an often-polarized debate while introducing concrete suggestions for more democratic public reforms.
 Lessons for Colombia, and lessons for the world."